-Manscaping has been popular for some time now, and while men are still trimming, shaving and plucking some parts of their body, the top of the head is one area our gender doesn’t typically want left bare.
+Manscaping has been popular for some time now.
+While men are still trimming, shaving and plucking some parts of their body, the top of the head is one area our gender doesn’t typically want to be left bare.

 In this particular piece, I really want to focus away from the products for a change, and really delve into some of the great styles that men need to pay attention to.
 From classically inspired cuts to more modern flairs, one thing that’s out now is the fohawk and for good reason – it’s about as ridiculous as the name itself.
 Sure, if you’re 16, the girls might think it looks cute on you, but for the thirty year old in the boardroom, rest assured no one is going to be swooning over it.